Procryptocerus: Description

 The genus is characterized by the protrusion of the clypeus forming a broad nasus and antennal scrobes over the eyes.
 The toruli are located right posterior to the flanks of the nasus opposite to each other.
 The vertex is deflexed posteriorly in most species.
 Procryptocerus ants possess notoriously variable morphology.
 Different characters, such as propodeal spine length, form of the clypeus, type of sculpture, and other such characters vary remarkably, sometimes even within the same species.
 Knowledge of morphology and anatomy is incomplete for all species.

-Adult workers are mostly black in color, body variously sculptured and monomorphic, ranging from 3.5–8.5 mm.
+Adult workers are mostly black in color, body variously sculptured and monomorphic, ranging from 3.5 to 8.5 mm.
 Although similar to workers, gyne are larger (3.7–9.5 mm) with thoracic sclerites corresponding to alates in other apocritans.
 Males are longer and more slender than gynes, ranging from 4.8 mm to 9.9 mm in length.